October 2020: This chapter has been completely revised as a result of local review and should be re-read.

 - NHS agencies, specifically University Hospitals of Leicester (UHL), Leicestershire Partnerships Trust (LPT) and the Clinical Commissioning Group (CCG);

 These agencies are expected to use this policy within their own agencies, with accountability to the SAB.
-This means that as well as being responsible for managing risk around any PIPOT concerns about their own staff, where they become aware of potential PIPOT concerns about individuals working for other agencies, they are responsible for applying this policy and where necessary informing and working with the employer to manage risk.
-Please refer to the appendix for template for letter to inform an employer and PIPOT process guidance.
+This means that as well as being responsible for managing risk around any PiPOT concerns about their own staff, where they become aware of potential PiPOT concerns about individuals working for other agencies, they are responsible for applying this policy and where necessary informing and working with the employer to manage risk.
+Please refer to Appendix 4 for template for letter to inform an employer and PiPOT process guidance.

 2.3 Other partner agencies

 Other partner agencies, for example East Midlands Ambulance Services, adult education and universities, voluntary organisation’s and care provider services should ensure their safeguarding leads and managers are aware of this Policy.
 They should have clear and accessible policy and procedures in place setting out their process for managing risk should they become aware of a PiPOT concern about a member of their staff.
 These should determine who should undertake an investigation in terms of seniority it is suggested this should be safeguarding lead in the organisation, including setting timescales and how support and advice will be made available to individuals against whom allegations have been made.
 Any allegations against people who work with adults, should be reported immediately to a senior manager within the organisation.
 Employers should have their own source of advice (including legal advice) in place for dealing with such concerns.